 In this work, Mandelbaum examines the lives and legacies of pivotal figures of the 20th century, including Woodrow Wilson, Mahatma Gandhi, Winston Churchill, and Mao Zedong, providing deep insights into their impacts on global history.
-The discussion will offer attendees a unique opportunity to gain perspectives on ways these influential leaders shaped the modern world and the lessons we can learn from their successes and failures.
+The discussion offered attendees a unique opportunity to gain perspectives on ways these influential leaders shaped the modern world and the lessons we can learn from their successes and failures.

 Follow @BakerInstitute on X and join the conversation online with #BakerLive.